2023-2024

 The Solution

-To improve development velocity and design consistency, my teammate and I partnered with engineering to build a scalable component library in Figma, aligning on naming conventions and implementation constraints from the start.
+To improve design consistency and development velocity, my teammate and I partnered with engineering to build a scalable component library in Figma, aligning on naming conventions and implementation constraints from the start.

-Rather than attempting to build a full design system upfront, the first phase focused on a structured, reusable foundation that could deliver immediate value while supporting future system growth.
+Rather than building a full design system upfront, the first phase focused on a structured, reusable foundation that could deliver immediate value while supporting future system growth.

-To improve development velocity and design consistency, my teammate and I partnered with engineering to build a scalable component library in Figma, aligning on naming conventions and implementation constraints from the start.
+To improve design consistency and development velocity, my teammate and I partnered with engineering to build a scalable component library in Figma, aligning on naming conventions and implementation constraints from the start.

-Rather than attempting to build a full design system upfront, the first phase focused on a structured, reusable foundation that could deliver immediate value while supporting future system growth.
+Rather than building a full design system upfront, the first phase focused on a structured, reusable foundation that could deliver immediate value while supporting future system growth.

 Interface